 Read more to find out!

-Acupressure, like acupuncture, is based on the traditional Chinese belief that your body sustains vital energy, also known as ‘qi’.
+Like acupuncture, acupressure is based on the traditional Chinese belief that your body sustains vital energy, also known as ‘qi’.

 ‘Qi’ flows in specific meridians.
-When these meridians suffer from blockages or general disordering, ‘qi’ flow is hindered, resulting in a variety of ailments.
+When these meridians suffer from blockages or general disordering, ‘qi’ flow is hindered, resulting in various ailments.

-It has been long recognized by Chinese medicine that a healthy stomach is the key to a healthy lifestyle.
+Chinese medicine has long recognized that a healthy stomach is a key to a healthy lifestyle.

 Zhang Jie Bin, a physicist from the Ming Dynasty, is quoted to have said: “Stomach ‘Qi’ is the nourishment of life itself.
 If the stomach is strong, life will be healthy.
 If the stomach is weak, life will be unhealthy.”
 He also said, “The doctor who wants to nourish life has to tonify Stomach and Spleen.”

 You can read more about Zhang Jie Bin and many other topics in ‘The Foundations of Chinese Medicine’.

-It’s well-known that acupuncture has wondrous effects in treating indigestion and bloating, but what if I were to tell you that you can achieve the same results without the prickling of needles, at the comfort of your house?
+It’s well-known that acupuncture has excellent effects in treating indigestion and bloating, but what if I were to tell you that you can achieve the same results without the prickling of needles, at the comfort of your house?

-It targets the exact same pressure points as acupuncture which regulates your stomach’s health.
-All you’ll need to do is to apply pressure on these points without breaking your skin nor booking a costly session with an acupuncturist.
+It targets the exact same pressure points as acupuncture, which regulates your stomach’s health.
+All you’ll need to do is use acupressure for gas and bloating without ever breaking your skin or booking a costly session with an acupuncturist.

 Acupressure Points for Bloating

-Below, we’ll mention some of the pressure points used to cure bloating and rejuvenate your stomach and spleen function.
+Below, we’ll mention some of the pressure points for bloating to rejuvenate your stomach and spleen function.
 These are the best pressure points for bloating.

 In The Abdomen

-In the abdominal region alone, there are numerous acupressure points.
+In the abdominal region alone, there are numerous acupressure points for gas and bloating.
 These are the easiest to find.

 To locate this point, place 3 fingers parallel to and alongside the center of your belly button.
-The pressure point is exactly 3 fingers away at the edge of your last finger.
+The pressure point is precisely 3 fingers away at the edge of your last finger.
 This point is known by many names, including Stomach-25, Tian Shu, and Celestial Pivot, and is one of the best pressure points for bloating.